ravi-kumar7/documentation/docs/pfm/android.md

 Personal Finance Manager SDK
 ============================

 Personal Finance Manager SDK helps people manage their financial activities.
-These include but limited to the spends made on Food, Investments, Credit Card Bills Paid and more.
+These include but not limited to the spends made on Food, Investments, Credit Card Bills Paid and more.

 Requirements